kushidesign/kushi/README.md

 <br>

 # Using Metadata
 Relative to using vanilla css or sass, kushi will obviate the need to write your styles in a separate location and/or language.
-In turn, you will not need to worry about keeping selector names in css in sync with classnames in your markup code.
+In turn, you will not need to worry about keeping selector names in css files synced with classnames in your markup code.

-With kushi, tjhe html generated in the DOM will have many auto-generated class names.
+With kushi, elements in the DOM will have auto-generated class names.
 As a result, it can become difficult to quickly comprehend the source location when looking at elements in a browser inspector (such as Chrome DevTool Elements panel).

 With `sx`, you can add metadata via a special `:f` entry in the element attribute map, which will then be transformed into a unique value and attached to the element as a custom data attribute called `data-ns`.
 The value of this `:f` entry is the var-quoted function name.
 If you are using the `kushi`-specific `:ident` entry in your attributes map, this will also be incorporated into the value of the generated `data-ns` attribute.
 ```Clojure